roblanf/MM_genome/README.md

 ```

-The h0 and l0 assemblies don't separate haplotypes
+The h0 and l0 assemblies don't separate haplotypes, so I'll only look at L1, L2 and L3.

 ### L1